 In summary, achieving longstanding weight loss is complex.
 Obesity causes are multifactorial and as such, the treatment options vary in both effectiveness and appeal.
 Individualization is key, just as much as moderation.
 Finding consistency and the mental fortitude is essential.
 Rather than waiting for a life event to trigger change in your lifestyle, find your inner alarm and awaken your mind to a new addiction.

-For help with actionable steps to achieve weight loss and other healthy lifestyle choices, please contact your CirrusMED physician.
+For help with actionable steps to achieve weight loss and other healthy lifestyle choices, search for a CirrusMED physician offering weight loss and obesity management memberships.
 Our online weight loss program is personalized.
-Our doctors know you, your medical history, and over time will tailor a program in line with your personality and disposition.
+Our doctors know you, and your medical history, and over time will tailor a program in line with your personality and disposition.
 Whether it is counseling, dietary advice, or medications, our goal is for you to sustain reasonable weight loss for the long haul, for your overall physical and mental well being.